EliseWei/regex-presentation/readme.md

-> Please read our slide creation guidelines in [the wiki](https://github.com/girldevelopit/gdi-slides-template/wiki).
-Then, delete this banner and add the specifics about your class below.

-# Add Your Course Title Here
+# Intermediate JavaScript

-Slides and materials are hosted at [http://example.com/](http://example.com/).
+Slides and materials are hosted at [http://gdiphilly.github.io/Intermediate-JS](http://gdiphilly.github.io/Intermediate-JS).

 ## Course description

-Use this space for a short description of your course.
-We recommend using the description from your meetup event.

-**Cost:**

-**Dates:**

-**Location:**

-A limited number of scholarships are available for those with a financial hardship.
-To apply, contact us at...
+You've completed Intro to JS and are ready for the next level!
+Join us for a dive into the more advanced aspects of JavaScript.
+By the end of class, you will be able to build more advanced front-end applications with state storage, asynchronous data processing, and geo data from the browser.
+You will also learn effective debugging methods, and produce clean, maintanable JavaScript.

 ### Prerequisites:

-List any prerequisites for this class, including any previous classes or the equivalent self-study or real-world skills.

-You should have:

-(a) taken Intro or Intermediate HTML/CSS through Girl Develop It, or

-(b) built and managed websites on your own,

-**And also:**

-(a) taken intro to JavaScript through Girl Develop It, or

-(b) be familiar with syntax, arrays, conditionals, for and while loops, event handling, jQuery, AJAX requests, and handling JSON responses.
+You must have an understanding of JavaScript basics in order to benefit from this intermediate-level class.
+Students who have taken our Intro to JavaScript class and feel comfortable with the basics are good candidates for this course.
+[Take this JavaScript Basics Quiz](http://cfarm.github.io/gdi-js-quiz/) and share your score with us when signing up.

 ### Tech requirements:

- - Your laptop (Mac, PC, or Linux are all okay).
+ - Your laptop.
+(Note: a netbook or tablet is NOT a substitute!)
- - A modern web browser - either Chrome or Firefox with Firebug installed.
+ - A modern browser such as Chrome or Firefox installed.
  - A text editor.
-We recommend Sublime Text 2 (free; available for Mac, PC, and Linux).
+We recommend Sublime Text 3 (It's free and available for Mac/PC/Linux).

 ### Topics covered:

- - The topics you plan to cover
- - Written in list form
- - Here's another one
+ - JS tools for testing, "linting," and minification
+ - Code organization, clean code, and debugging
+ - Design patterns
+ - Code performance
+ - AJAX requests and synchronous vs asynchronous processes
+ - Regular expressions
+ - Cookie management
+ - Introductions to MVC frameworks (Angular, React, etc), Node.js, libraries (jQuery), test-driven development, and object-oriented programming